werc - A sane web anti-framework

 All you need is some Plan 9 commands (cat, grep, sed, rc, etc.), and an HTTP server with CGI support.

-Werc runs on any Unix-like system where Plan 9 from User Space is available (this includes Linux, *BSD, OS X and Solaris), and on Plan 9.
+Werc runs on any Unix-like system where Plan 9 from User Space, 9base, or frontport are available (this includes Linux, *BSD, OS X and Solaris), and on Plan 9.

-Werc can use any HTTP server that can handle CGI, and has been tested with at least Apache, Lighttpd, Cherokee, nhttpd, Hiawatha, and others.
+Werc can use any HTTP server that can handle CGI, and has been tested with at least Apache, Lighttpd, Cherokee, nhttpd, Hiawatha, rc-httpd, cgd, and others.

 Werc uses markdown by default (and the standard Perl markdown is included with the distribution), to format documents, but any other formatting system can be used.

-To get a copy of the latest stable code using mercurial, do:
+To get a copy of the latest development code using mercurial, do:

 You can also browse the online repository.